haideralipunjabi/atom-icons/READMETEMPLATE.md

 Download [Image2Icon](http://www.img2icnsapp.com/) app.
 Drop the  `svg` as source and export a `ICNS` file.

-Easiest way to change the icons is by using https://freemacsoft.net/liteicon/.
+The easiest way to change the icons is by using https://freemacsoft.net/liteicon/.
 Just Drag and Drop the custom icon and hit `Apply Changes`.

 Copy the `.icns` file you'd like to use.
 Find VS Code in your Applications folder, right click the icon and select `Get Info`.
 Click the icon in the top right corner so that a blue highlight appears around it. `⌘ + V` to paste the new icon in.
 It may take a few restarts of VS Code for the icon to take.